 The defense stood by the heat of passion argument, relying on witness testimony stating Forde was pleading for Ruby not to leave.
 They argued that Forde had a fear of abandonment, and was overcome with emotion at the time.
 Forde’s attorneys agreed that the killing may have been intentional; however, it was not done with malice—a legal distinction between manslaughter and first-degree murder.

 Judge Irby ruled that the evidence supported a conviction on first-degree murder.
 She stated that he had intended to kill her when he pulled off Rt.
 15 onto the secluded cul-de-sac.
 “You wouldn’t find it unless you knew it was there,” she said.
 In terms of whether it was premeditated, Irby ruled that it was, saying Forde had thought about what he was going to do.

 The judge also ruled that the killing was malicious because of the use of a deadly weapon.
 Irby said Forde was a man who asserted control over his wife, and the last act of that control were the fatal shots to her head.

 A sentencing hearing is expected early next month.
 The murder conviction comes with a sentence of 20 years to life in prison.
-Forde also was found guilty of use of a firearm during the commission of a felony, which carries a mandatory five-year term.
+Forde also was found guilty of use of a firearm during the commission of a felony, which carries a mandatory three-year term.